0xPolygonHermez/zkevm-node/README.md

 - L2: the rollup network aka the Polygon zkEVM network.
 - Batch: a group of transactions that are executed/proved, using the [zkEVM prover TODO]() and sent to / synchronized from L1
 - Sequencer: the actor that is responsible for selecting transactions, putting them in a specific order, and sending them in batches to L1
 - Trusted sequencer: sequencer that has special privileges, there can only be one trusted sequencer.
-The privileges granted to the trusted sequencer make it available to forecast the batches that will be applied to L1.
+The privileges granted to the trusted sequencer allow it to forecast the batches that will be applied to L1.
 This way it can commit to a specific sequence before interacting with L1.
 This is done to achieve fast finality and reduce costs associated with using the network (lower gas fees)
 - Permissionless sequencer: sequencer role that can be performed by anyone.
 It has competitive disadvantages compared to the trusted sequencer (slow finality, MEV attacks).
-Its main purpose of it is to provide censorship resistance and unstoppability features to the network.
+Its main purpose is to provide censorship resistance and unstoppability features to the network.
 - Sequence: Group of batches and other metadata that the trusted sequencer sends to L1 to update the state
 - Forced batch: batch that is sent by permissionless sequencers to L1 to update the state
 - L2 Block: Same as an L1 block, but for L2.
 This is mostly used by the JSON RPC interface.
 Currently, all the L2 Blocks are set to only include one transaction, this is done to achieve instant finality: it's not necessary to close a batch to allow the JSON RPC to expose results of already processed transactions